colinta/extra/README.md

     5
     7

-    -- alternative way to invoke 'if',
+    -- alternative way to invoke 'if', including the elements -- using spread operator
-    -- including the elements using spread operator ... if (max <= 10, then: [9], else: [])
+    ...if (max <= 10, then: [9], else: [])

-    -- even better, the  `onlyif` operator here is only allowed in arrays, -- dicts, and sets.
-11 is only included if the condition is true 11 onlyif max > 10
+    -- even better, the `onlyif` operator is only allowed in arrays, -- dicts, and sets. `11` is only included if the condition is true 11 onlyif max > 10
   ]
 in